Lifecycle Manager Resources

 Note:

-Instance properties can also be manipulated before they enter the workflow or after they exit the workflow by using pre and post-JSTs.
-This can be useful if you need to adapt existing workflows to be used with Lifecycle Manager actions.
+Instance properties and other variables can also be manipulated before they enter the workflow or after they exit the workflow by using pre and post-JSTs.
+Example use cases include adapting existing workflows for use as actions and mapping user input to instance properties or other variables.
 For more information about JSTs, refer to the JST Designer documentation.

 Example - Changing Switch IPv4 Address with an Update Action